maitek/maitek.github.io/_posts/2017-05-12-cave-generation-with-style.markdown

     return random_map
 ```

 The 4-5 rule is here implemented as a 2D convolution with $$k \times k$$ sized kernel.
-The 2D convolution is an operation simply calculating a weighted sum of all pixels with the kernel sized neighborhood of the pixel.
+The 2D convolution is an operation simply calculating a weighted sum of all pixels within the kernel sized neighborhood of the pixel.
 In this case, since the image is binary and the weights are just one the images, the convolution is just calculating the number set pixels (pixel with value 1) around a given pixel.
 Each pixel then set or unset depending on the corresponding value in the convoluted map.

 The convolution operation not only allows for compact code but also gives us additional flexibility.
 We can for example increase the kernel size to generalize the 4-5 rule to larger neighborhood.
 This is useful for maps of larger resolution.
-So instead of thresholding at 4 and 5 calculate the threshold to be half of the number of pixels in the kernel.
+So instead of thresholding between 4 and 5, we calculate the threshold to be at half of the number of pixels in the kernel.
+For example a $$5 \times 5$$ has 25 pixels so the threshold would be between 12 and 13.
 We can now get different structure simply by changing the *ksize* parameter.
 The method returns a binary image where ones defines the walls an zeros defines the caves.

 <!-- Image of different maps with different kernel sizes here! -->
 <center><img src="/images/cave_generation.png" class="inline"/></center>

 ## Neural style transfer

 Now we can easily generate hundreds of awesome caves levels for our game on the fly.
-The only thing we need to do now is to tell our artist to import each of the levels into photoshop, and to make them look nice for the game.
+The only thing we need to do now is to import each of the levels into photoshop, and apply brush and texture to make them look nice for the game.
 A few months later we should have a pretty awesome looking game.
 But what if we then decide to change the art style of our game.
-Our artist would have to go back and redo all of the 1000 levels.
+We would have to go back and redo all of the 1000 levels.
 What if we could transform our caves into the art style of the game in similar way as we generated our levels.
 This is where neural style transfer come into play.

-Neural style transfer is a recent technique in machine learning where a neural network is trained to transfer a art style from one image to another.
+Neural style transfer is a recent technique in machine learning where a neural network is trained to transfer an art style from one image to another.
 The style of an image is decouple from its content by using a deep neural network trained for object recognition.
 This can be done since the deeper layers of the neural network (closer to the output) are more activated for high level features in the images such as objects, while the shallower layers (closer to the input) are activated only for the image style such as brush strokes.
 This is the same technique which is used in some popular photo apps such as [Prisma](https://prisma-ai.com/).

 <!-- style transfer image -->
 <center><img src="/images/style-transfer.png" class="inline"/></center>